Drugs and Alcohol

 - Marijuana eCHECK UP TO GO is similar to Alcohol e-CHECK UP TO GO and can provide you with information about your marijuana use, harm reduction strategies, and local resources.

-Watch this video for helpful tips on communicating with your student regarding their use of alcohol:
+Read this alcohol & drug Q&A document for more information.
+You may also watch this video for helpful tips on communicating with your student regarding their use of alcohol: